 How can you cope when going through alcohol withdrawal?
-While detox is the best option for some people, others may be suited to recovering in an outpatient program.
+While detox is the best option for some people, recovering in an outpatient program may suit others.
 There’s no right answer for how to deal with withdrawal.
 Again, withdrawal symptoms will depend on the frequency and amount of alcohol consumed, along with a person’s history and environment.
 For one, the best way to deal with withdrawal is to go into an alcohol rehab facility that offers detox.
-For another, reducing alcohol consumption is possible while managing minor withdrawal side-effects.
+For another, reducing alcohol consumption is possible while managing minor withdrawal side effects.

 As you go through alcohol treatment, here are some ways to deal with alcohol withdrawal:

 Think positive.
 You got this.
 You can beat this.
 Give yourself plenty of positive affirmations, and surround yourself with people who will support you and bring you up during this difficult time.